 President Biden Announces New Actions to Provide Debt Relief and Support for Student

 1. The Secretary of Education initiated a rulemaking process aimed at opening an alternative path to debt relief for as many working and middle-class borrowers as possible, using the Secretary's authority under the Higher Education Act.

 2. The Department of Education (Department) finalized the most affordable repayment plan ever created, ensuring that borrowers will be able to take advantage of this plan this summer—before loan payments are due.
 This plan helps the typical borrower save more than $1,000 a year.

 For more detailed information please check the Department of Education website

 Congress recently passed a law preventing further extensions of the payment pause.
 Student loan interest will resume starting on Sept.
 1, 2023, and payments will be due starting in October.

 Due to court action, loan forgiveness is currently blocked.
 Applications are currently closed.
 If you've already applied, processing is currently blocked as well.
 Check with the US Department of Education for more details

 The Department of Education is reducing interest rates to 0% and suspending payments on all Federal Direct Stafford Loans.
-All students are qualifying for this automatically and it takes effect March 13, 2020 to September 30, 2021.
+All students are qualifying for this automatically and it takes effect March 13, 2020 to 60 days after the supreme court makes a decision on loan the Biden loan forgiveness plan or 60 days after June 30, 2023, whichever comes first.
 Loans include: